 Conclusion

-While FaaS does have a few drawbacks, its benefits far outweigh its disadvantages.
-These drawbacks include increased complexity for testing, less system control, and CI/CD pipeline integration issues.
+While FaaS has a few drawbacks, its benefits far outweigh its disadvantages.
+These drawbacks include increased testing complexity, less system control, and CI/CD pipeline integration issues.

-One can attribute such issues to the fact that Function-as-a-Service (FaaS) as a cloud computing model emerged only recently.
-With time, these issues will indeed be overcome by intelligent developers and innovative tech companies.
+Such issues can be attributed to the fact that Function-as-a-Service (FaaS) as a cloud computing model emerged only recently.
+With time, intelligent developers and innovative tech companies will indeed overcome these issues.

-If you want any assistance with cloud computing models, azure DevOps automated deployment, or services, contact us at [email protected].
+If you need assistance with cloud computing models, Azure DevOps automated deployment, or services, contact us at [email protected].